alfaarghya/Internal-Hackathon-Problem-Statements/README.md

 # Internal Hackathon

-## Instructions
+## Hackathon Instructions

-- This hackathon will be held on the **27th of September**, where you all will be showcasing your projects based on the problem statements selected or given.
-Finalists will be chosen on that day itself who will be presenting live on the **28th of September** at the Parikalpana 2k24 Event(PPT format).
-If the hackathon is based on ML or Web-Dev problem statements, then a proper GUI is needed to be presented along with the detailed explanation of your solutions.
+### General Information
+- Teams have to start at as soon as their problem statements have been finalised by the organising team.
+The Finalisation will be conveyed in the whatsapp group.
+- Date: 27th of September (Showcase)
+- Finals: 28th of September at Parikalpana 2k24 Event (PPT format presentation)
+- Team size: 3 to 4 members
-- The Problem Statements are divided into **three** categories: 1.
+- Categories: 1.
 ML statements   2.
 Web-Dev statements   3.
 Ideathon statements
-- You will be given to choose only 1 problem statement to find its solution for.
+- Choose only 1 problem statement to solve

+### Instructions for ML and Web Dev
+#### Eligibility and Requirements
-- The students of School of Science & Technology (SST) are **bound** to choose either from the <ins>ML or Web-Dev</ins> problem Statements, **excluding** the Ideathon.
+- Students of School of Science & Technology (SST) must choose either ML or Web-Dev problem statements
-- Students from other schools are free to choose a problem statement from any of the categories.
-- Team size must be **3 to 4** members.
-- For **Ideathon** statements, your team will have to present a powerpoint presentation or a prototype in explaining the solution for the problem statement opted.
+- For ML & Web-Dev statements:
+  - Provide a proper GUI along with detailed explanation of solutions
+  - Submit complete source code with proper comments describing functions
+  - Free to use any programming languages and frameworks

+#### ML-Specific Instructions
-- For **ML** statements, You are free to use any public datasets.
-No dataset will be given from our side.
+  - Free to use any public datasets (no dataset provided)
-- For **ML** statements, At the end, each team have to provide a 1-2 page document explaining the ML approach, models used, experiments, and conclusions.
+  - Provide a 1-2 page document explaining the ML approach, models used, experiments, and conclusions
-- For **ML & Web-Dev** statements, Submit complete source code with proper comments describing functions.
-- For **ML & Web-Dev** statements, Free to use any programming languages and frameworks.
-- For **ML** statements, No copying from open-source platforms; using open-source models is allowed.
+  - No copying from open-source platforms; using open-source models is allowed

-- For **ML & Web-Dev** statements, Any form of cheating, including code plagiarism, will lead to disqualification.
+### Instructions for Ideathon
+#### Eligibility
+- Open to students from schools other than SST

+#### Presentation
+- Present a PowerPoint presentation or a prototype explaining the solution for the chosen problem statement

+#### Additional Information
-- If have any queries or guidance regarding the problem statements, please get into the whatsapp group attached to the email being circulated to you.
+- For queries or guidance, join the WhatsApp group mentioned in the circulated email.
+(NOTE: IT'S A MUST)
-- The problem statements are given below.
-Click on the name of a problem statement to get the instructions about it.
+- Problem statements are provided separately (click on the name of a problem statement for instructions)

 ## Evaluation Criteria